Layout templates overview

 - You want to use the same layout or content on another site.
 In this case, you can export the saved template and import it in the other site.

-- You want to share your layout with another person, or they want to share with you.
+- You want to share a layout with another person, or they want to share one with you.
 Exported layouts can be used by anyone else with a premium version of Beaver Builder.

-Saved layout templates are NOT global.
-That means if you edit a saved template, it will not affect any pages that you've already added the template to.
+Layout templates are NOT global.
+That means if you modify a saved template, it will not affect any pages that you've already added the template to.
 Nor will a change to any particular page with a template affect the saved template or other instances of it.

-Besides layout templates, there are a couple other options for reusing layout:
+Besides layout templates, there are a few other options for reusing layout: